PMTDyno/Zweiradpruefstand/README.md

-# Zweiradpruefstand
+# PMTDyno
-PC Interface for the Dyno
+This program can measure the data from a µC which is connected to the Dyno.

 # How to Install
 To be able to use this programm [Java](https://java.com/en/download/) has to be installed on the Computer.